greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/load/topics/g-handling-load-errors.html.md

 ```

-**Note:** When loading data with the `COPY` command or an external table, the value of the server configuration parameter `gp_initial_bad_row_limit` limits the initial number of rows that are processed that are not formatted properly.
+> **Note** When loading data with the `COPY` command or an external table, the value of the server configuration parameter `gp_initial_bad_row_limit` limits the initial number of rows that are processed that are not formatted properly.
 The default is to stop processing if the first 1000 rows contain formatting errors.
 See the *Greenplum Database Reference Guide* for information about the parameter.

 -   **[Define an External Table with Single Row Error Isolation](../../load/topics/g-define-an-external-table-with-single-row-error-isolation.html)**